flowhub/jsjob-ethereum/README.md

 Proof-of-concept

+* Unhardcode script/polyfill
+* Unhardcode accounts used
 * Add end2end tests
 * Add some example application(s),
 which has some code+data up on IPFS, uses this to compute things
 * Document and publish blogpost(s)
+* Support options data as part of job?

 Production ready

+* Defined & implemented basic security strategy
 * Tested a lot on the testnet
-* Defined & implemented basic security strategy
 * Integration point for, and existance of, functional tests of results
 * A way to tune Ethereum/centralized work-balance (manual or automated)